CAMP OVERVIEW

 Every other city is watching the future arrive.
 Shanghai is already living it.

-Shanghai has more AI infrastructure embedded into daily urban life than any city on earth.
-The metro system, the traffic management, the retail environments, the logistics networks — artificial intelligence is not a pilot programme here.
+The world’s largest AI deployment at city scale Shanghai has more AI infrastructure embedded into daily urban life than any city on earth.
+The metro system, the traffic management, the retail environments, the logistics networks, artificial intelligence is not a pilot programme here.
 It is the operating system of the city.
 Spending six days inside that is an education that no slide deck can replicate.

-In 1990, Pudong was farmland.
+The most ambitious skyline in the world, built in 30 years In 1990, Pudong was farmland.
 Today it is one of the most recognisable financial districts on earth.
-That transformation — from nothing to world-class infrastructure in a single generation — is the context for every session on what rapid technological change actually looks like when it happens at scale.
+That transformation, from nothing to world-class infrastructure in a single generation, is the context for every session on what rapid technological change actually looks like when it happens at scale.

-The Bund is colonial European architecture on one side of the river and the most futuristic skyline in Asia on the other.
+Where East and West meet in the same city block The Bund is colonial European architecture on one side of the river and the most futuristic skyline in Asia on the other.
 Shanghai has always been the place where different worlds meet and produce something new.
 For a programme about the future of work in a globalised, AI-driven economy, there is no more honest setting.

 THE COURSE

-The Architecture of AI and the Future of Work — six days of understanding what is actually happening.
+The Architecture of AI and the Future of Work, six days of understanding what is actually happening.

 THE CITY